 Exploration of sculptural materials and concepts, with instruction in techniques of direct molding, and build up techniques.
 Figurative source for sculpturing.
 Clay must be furnished by student, purchased from GWC Bookstore.
-This course may be taken 2 times.
 Lecture & lab.
-Optional pass/no pass grade.
+Optional pass/ no pass grade.
 Transferable to CSU; UC.